sony/model_optimization/model_compression_toolkit/exporter/README.md

 ## Export TensorFlow Models

-To export a TensorFlow model - a quantized model from MCT should be quantized first:
+To export a TensorFlow model as a quantized model, it is necessary to first apply quantization to the model using MCT:

 ```python
 import numpy as np